 Inclusion conjunctivitis is a particularly long-lasting form of conjunctivitis caused by certain strains of the bacterium Chlamydia trachomatis.
 Inclusion conjunctivitis usually spreads by contact with genital secretions from a person who has a genital chlamydial infection.
 Trachoma Trachoma Trachoma is a prolonged infection of the conjunctiva caused by the bacterium Chlamydia trachomatis.
 Chlamydia trachomatis can infect the eye, usually in children who live in lesser-developed... read more , another type of conjunctivitis caused by Chlamydia trachomatis, is not due to a genital chlamydial infection.

-Gonococcal conjunctivitis is conjunctivitis caused by Neisseria gonorrhoeae (gonorrhea Gonorrhea Gonorrhea is a sexually transmitted disease caused by the bacteria Neisseria gonorrhoeae, which infect the lining of the urethra, cervix, rectum, and throat or the membranes that cover the front... read more ), a sexually transmitted disease that also may spread to the eye by contact with genital secretions from a person who has a genital gonorrheal infection.
+Gonococcal conjunctivitis is conjunctivitis caused by Neisseria gonorrhoeae ( gonorrhea Gonorrhea Gonorrhea is a sexually transmitted infection caused by the bacteria Neisseria gonorrhoeae, which infect the lining of the urethra, cervix, rectum, and throat or the membranes that cover... read more ), a sexually transmitted infection that also may spread to the eye by contact with genital secretions from a person who has a genital gonorrheal infection.

 Severe infections may scar the conjunctiva, causing abnormalities in the tear film.
 Sometimes, severe conjunctival infections spread to the cornea (the clear layer in front of the iris and pupil).